hhn-pham/hhn-pham/README.md

 <h1 align="left">About me</h1>

-<h4> Just physics undergraduate dabbling in programming, open-source software, self-hosted and Linux.</h4>
+<h4> Just a physics undergraduate dabbling in programming, open-source software, self-hosted and Linux.</h4>